beliveau-lab/OligoMiner/README.md

 		PATH=$PATH:/Path/To/Jellyfish/jellyfish-2.2.6
 		export PATH

-	Now, you'll also want to build a [Jellyfish library](http://www.genome.umd.edu/jellyfish.html) for your genome of interest, which we also recommend using unmasked sequences for.
+	Now, you'll also want to build a [JF file](http://www.genome.umd.edu/jellyfish.html) for your genome of interest, which we also recommend using unmasked sequences for.
+We also recommend writing the output file as 1-bit (max k-mer count 255, any occuring more reported as '255') and not reporting k-mers that only occur once.
+E.g. for 18-mers in hg38:

+	    jellyfish count -s 3300M -m 18 -o hg38_18.jf --out-counter-len 1 -L 2 hg38.fa

 Running OligoMiner locally